 Kaki no Tane is a classic Japanese rice cracker associated with the persimmon seed due to its orange color and is also known as Kameda crisps or Kakipi.
 By the way, the snack name, “Kaki no Tane (柿の種)” literally means persimmon seeds in Japanese.

-It is said that the reddish orange color of the rice cracker comes from red chili pepper and food colorings, and the rice snack is seasoned mainly with soy sauce and salt, so it is spicy and savory in taste with a little saltiness.
+Kaki no Tane is baked without using oil.
+It is said that the reddish orange color of the rice cracker comes from red chili pepper and food colorings, and the snack is seasoned mainly with soy sauce.
+It is savory and a little spicy in taste with some saltiness.

-It might be difficult to get these chocolate-coated Kaki no Tane in countries other than Japan, but don’t you want to try the great combination?
+It might be difficult to obtian these chocolate-coated Kaki no Tane rice crackers outside of Japan, but don’t you want to try the outstanding combination?

 Actually, it is easy to make chocolate-coated Kaki no Tane.
-A simple way: Purchase regular Kaki no Tane (Amazon.com) and coat the rice crackers with chocolate.
+A simple way: Purchase the regular Kaki no Tane (Amazon.com) and coat the rice crackers with chocolate.

-The recipe is very easy, isn’t it?
-If you are interested in this Japanese snack recipe, it may be a good idea to try combining Kaki no Tane with various flavors of chocolate, and let’s find your favorite combinations!
+The recipe is easy, isn’t it?
+If you are interested in this Japanese snack recipe, it may be a good idea to try combining Kaki no Tane with various flavors of chocolate, and find your favorite combinations!